 Scientifically proven activities of Fenugreek seeds

 Antidiabetic and hypoglycaemic effect: Fenugreek seeds have blood sugar lowering effect.
-This may be due to presence of various phytochemicals (galactomannan-rich soluble fiber, amino acid 4-hydroxyisoleucine) in seeds.
+This may be due to the presence of various phytochemicals (galactomannan-rich soluble fiber, amino acid 4-hydroxyisoleucine) in seeds.
 The amino acid present in seeds causes direct pancreatic ?-cell stimulation.
 A study of alloxan-induced diabetic mice has shown that the hypoglycaemic activity of dialysed fenugreek seed extract was comparable to that of insulin.

 Demulcent: The aqueous extract of fenugreek seeds has demulcent (relieving inflammation or irritation) properties.
 In an experiment done on rats, it promoted healing of gastric ulcers.
 It also exhibited a smooth muscle relaxing effect in rabbits without affecting either the heart or blood pressure.